 Speech Blubs is a language therapy app initially developed for children with autism, Down syndrome, and apraxia of speech!
 Start your free trial today and explore more than 1,500 fun and educational activities!

 Start 14-day FREE #StayAtHome offer!

-Chances are, if your child has special needs, you already know what he or she struggles with.
-For my son, dyslexia is his biggest learning challenge, so I know that when he is not given adequate time to complete assignments, when he is not offered the ability to have text read to him, and when he is expected to complete assignments without support that are far above his level—I have to step in.
+Chances are if your child has special needs, you already know what he or she struggles with.
+For my son, dyslexia is his biggest learning challenge, so I know that when he is not given enough time to complete assignments, when he is not offered the option of having text read to him, and when he is expected to complete assignments without support that are far above his level – I have to step in.

 The first step to being a good advocate (and parent!) is understanding what your child needs.
-This can begin with an assessment, or it can be as simple as identifying areas of concern—on your side and the classroom side—to see if there are ways to combat learning challenges.
+This can begin with an assessment, or it can be as simple as figuring out what your child needs – on your side and the classroom side – to see if there are ways to tackle learning challenges.

 If your child has an IEP, the components of that IEP must be followed.
 IF your child doesn’t have an IEP, then perhaps your first step is to meet with his/her teachers to discuss your concerns and potential need for one to be written.